 Above: Five of the most senior of the 'Spartanische' plotters.
 Left to right: General-Admiral Gunter Lutjens, Count Frederich-Werner Graf von der Schulenburg,, Generalfeldmarschall Erich von Manstein, General Erich Fellgeibel and Generalfeldmarschall Gunther von Kluge.
 Like the Spartans of Ancient Greece, they were quite comfortable with the notion of their state being essentially predatory in nature.

 The Battle of the Atlantic.
 Top left: A 'salt bitten' Royal Navy Black Swan class sloop.
 Top right: A B24 'Liberator'.
 An indifferent bomber, these became invaluable patrol aircraft.
 Above left and centre: Extremely challenging conditions were normal.
 Above right: A type XXI U-boat under air attack.
 The Type XXI was meant to turn the tide in favour of Germany.
-Instead it proved an abject failure.

 The invasion of Sardinia.
 Top: British warships before the Battle of the Tyrrhenian Sea.
 From nearest the camera, Superb, Anson and Rodney.
 Above: The Italian battleship Lepanto with the battleship Littorio in the background.
 Right: USS Arizona, Admiral Daniel Callaghan's flagship at the Battle of Alghero Gulf.
 Above left: American troops come ashore at Oristano Bay.
 Left and right: Rangers landed by helicopter on Capo Frasca, the southern 'jaw' of Oristano Bay's 'mouth' and let down ladders to permit other Allied troops to scale the cliffs.